 For re-entry to a School of Business program, GPA will be calculated based on the courses that will be used to fulfill the program requirements only (program GPA).
 Limitations on the number of courses retaken will apply.

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.

 Students may take up to seven years to complete the requirements for this certificate program (full-time study to complete the program in one year is not possible).
 We recommend that people working full-time take no more than two courses per semester.
 All students should expect to travel between campuses during their program.

 At least 25% of the course work must be completed at UFV.

-Former UFV business administration students who finished their studies more than 10 years ago and students who completed courses in other programs and/or at other post-secondary institutions prior to starting a UFV Business Administration program should contact the Business Administration department to determine whether any courses/credits can be recognized for or transferred to the desired UFV Business program.
+Former UFV business students who finished their studies more than 10 years ago and students who completed courses in other programs and/or at other post-secondary institutions prior to starting a UFV business program should contact the School of Business to determine whether any courses/credits can be recognized for or transferred to the desired UFV business program.
 Applicability of courses and/or transfer credits is determined on an individual student basis.

 The following criteria are used:

 Students intending to pursue commerce or business administration studies at another institution are advised to study those institutions’ calendars carefully before enrolling in any UFV courses which have a BUS designation.
 Students should consult an Advisor or at the institution to which they intend to transfer, or refer to the Provincial Transfer Guide at bctransferguide.ca for transfer details.